-In the second quarter of 2017, we commenced an at-the-market offering (the "ATM Program") program and in connection therewith entered into an Equity Distribution Agreement.
+In the second quarter of 2017, we commenced an at-the-market offering program (the "ATM Program") and in connection therewith entered into an Equity Distribution Agreement.
 The ATM Program permits us from time to time through our Sales Agents to sell our common units having an aggregate offering price of up to \$100,000,000.
 We intend to use the net proceeds from any sales pursuant to the ATM Program, after deducting commissions and offering expenses, for general partnership purposes, which may include, among other things, repayment of indebtedness outstanding under our credit facility.
 Common units to be sold pursuant to the Equity Distribution Agreement will be offered and sold pursuant to our existing effective shelf-registration statement on Form S-3 (File No. 333-215857), which was declared effective by the Securities and Exchange Commission on February 8, 2017.
-Proceeds, net of commissions and expenses, of these sales in the second quarter amounted to \$1.0 million.
-See Note 12 - At-the-Market-Offering Program to our unaudited consolidated financial statements included herein for further discussion.
+Proceeds, net of commissions and expenses, of these sales through September 30, 2017 amounted to \$31.3 million.
+See Note 12 - At-the-Market Offering Program to our unaudited consolidated financial statements included herein for further discussion.